theunixman/lmn/README.md

 CSS not updating: try using an incognito window so CSS isn't stored while you work on it.

+If you installed requirements, but your console can't find them, make sure you are in your virtual environment.
+You should see a (venv) at the beginning of your terminal prompt.
+This will be the name of your virtual environment so if you named yours 'myvenv', it should display (myvenv).

 requirements issues: make sure requirements in requirements.txt are all spelled correctly such as 'Pillow' vs 'pillo' and if a version can't be found, look up the latest valid version to make sure you have a valid version listed.